sboerwinkle/bittoss/README.md

 - Left Shift: hold while bumping into equipment to pick it up.
 Shift + click drops equipment.
 The only "equipment" on the default map is the flags.
 - Tab: toggles first-person, which used to be a lot more useful

+You can change your nametag (visible to other players) with `/name`.

 Documentation for the in-game editing functionality (and other advanced commands) resides in the `docs/` folder.

 There's some other stuff as well, but I'm not going to put effort into writing that all down when it still might change.